- 7 Year Update Luann’s Hip Resurfacing with Dr. Sparling 2010

 extremely strict.
 I think it would be just consequent if the

-collected data would … Read the rest
+collected data would have been collected the same … Read the rest

 The continuing controversy – Thomas P. Gross MD.
 7/4/2015